Who Is Marco Rubio?

 With the help of Tea Party supporters, the reform-minded Rubio managed to win an impressive victory in November 2010.
 He defeated both Crist, who ran as an independent, and Democratic opponent Kendrick Meek.
 Since taking office in 2011, Rubio has become a member of several legislative committees, including the Senate Committee on Commerce, Science and Transportation; and the Committee on Foreign Relations.

 Less than a year after taking office, Rubio became the subject of intense political speculation.
-His name has been bandied about as a possible running mate for Mitt Romney in his 2012 bid for the presidency.
-Though Rubio has denied that he had any interest in the vice-presidential nomination, political analysts and members of the Republican Party thought he would have a good choice for the vice-presidential spot due to his representation of an important state in the national election and likely support from the Latino community.
+His name was bandied about as a possible running mate for Mitt Romney in his 2012 bid for the presidency.
+Though Rubio denied that he had any interest in the vice-presidential nomination, political analysts and members of the Republican Party thought he would have a good choice for the vice-presidential spot due to his representation of an important state in the national election and likely support from the Latino community.

-Instead of joining the Romney campaign, Marco Rubio focused on his work in the Senate.
+Instead of joining the Romney campaign, Rubio focused on his work in the Senate.
 In 2013, he was part of the “Gang of Eight”, a bi-partisan group of eight U.S. Senators who crafted a comprehensive immigration bill known as the Border Security, Economic Opportunity and Immigration Modernization Act of 2013.
 The bill provided a pathway to citizenship for undocumented immigrants and made the border more secure.
 The bill passed the Senate 62-32 but faced stiff resistance in the House.
 Eventually, Rubio withdrew his support for the bill citing more pressing priorities like repealing Obamacare.
 The House never took up the bill and it died in committee.
 Rubio’s participation in the formation of the immigration bill became a major issue during the 2016 Republican Presidential debates.

-In 2014, in an effort to derail the Affordable Care Act, Marco Rubio supported a provision to prevent the Department of Health and Human Services from tapping into other accounts to fund the risk corridors program.
+In 2014, in an effort to derail the Affordable Care Act, Rubio supported a provision to prevent the Department of Health and Human Services from tapping into other accounts to fund the risk corridors program.
 The result was several small insurers went out of business and others pulled out of the health care exchanges altogether.